 The chosen indices from the literature presented in figure 2.

 Since Mid-Range Proximity Index doesn’t have an upper limit and in order to take into consideration the differences between the type of joints when calculating the index, we normalized the value by the joint limit, which is bounding the index between [0 – 0.5].

+The normalization is done by dividing the current position by the joint maximum limit.

 Figure 2- indices to examine Simulation